Otto Tucker: Career

 After finishing the Summer School Teacher Training Program at Memorial College in 1942, Tucker was appointed a position in LaScie by the Salvation Army Superintendent at the Department of Education.
 He was 19 years old.

-From 1948-1949 he was the principal of the Salvation Army school in Botwood, and from 1949-1951 he was principal of the Salvation Army School in Gambo.
+During the 1948-1949 school year, he was the principal of the Salvation Army school in Botwood; from 1949-1951, he was principal of the Salvation Army School in Gambo.

 During his time in Gambo, Tucker helped found the Gambo-Gander branch of the Newfoundland and Labrador Teacher's Association, and later co-founded a branch at Memorial University.

 While completing his thesis for his M.Ed at the University of Alberta, he taught history at Booth Memorial in St. John's, where he also served as Department Head of Social Studies.
 Following his time at Booth, Tucker served as the school principal and area administrator for the Mackenzie District of Northern Canada, from 1961 to 1964.
 He held positions in both Aklavik and Fort MacPherson, Northwest Territories.

-He was a professor of Education at Acadia University in Wolfville, Nova Scotia from until 1971 when he was appointed to Memorial University of Newfoundland Faculty of Education until his retirement.
+He was a professor of Education at Acadia University in Wolfville, Nova Scotia, from until 1971 when he was appointed to Memorial University of Newfoundland Faculty of Education until his retirement.